esmaeilmirzaee/Clima/README.md

 24. also add a function named `updateWeatherIcon` which implements a `switch` statement to convert code to an icon.
 25. call the `updateUIWithWeatherData` function and set the available data.
 26. **Navigating Data Between View Controller**s.
 In `ChangeCityViewController` declare a protocol and define `userEnteredANewCityName` function that requires a string value. *NOTE* definition must be before the class definition.
-27. declare an optional `delegate` variable.
+27. declare an optional `delegate` variable. **NOTE** *by convention the name of this variable is `delegate`.*
-28. in `getWeatherPressed` function, assign the
+28. in `getWeatherPressed` function, assign the text of text field to a variable and if it's not `nil` call the `userEneteredANewCityName` function by passing city name on `delegate` variable.
+29. dismiss the current view controller by calling `self.dismiss(animated: true, completion: nil)` function.